omni-us/jsonargparse/README.rst

 debug.

 Since there are some legitimate use cases for class instances in defaults, they are supported with a particular behavior and recommendations.
-The first approach is using a normal class instance, for example:
+An example is:

-.. testsetup:: lazy_instance
+.. testsetup:: instance_default

     from calendar import Calendar

-.. testcode:: lazy_instance
+.. testcode:: instance_default

     class MyClass:
         def __init__(